 Section Chair) will review the applications and score proposals using the National Institutes of Health scoring system.
-This scoring system uses a 9-point scale for the overall impact score and individual scores for (at least) five scored criteria (significance, innovation, approach, investigators, and environment).
+This scoring system uses a 9-point scale for the overall impact score and individual scores for (at least) five scored criteria (significance, innovation, approach, investigator, and environment).

-Projects should test novel and significant hypotheses that, if confirmed, will have substantial impact on the field of pediatric gastroenterology, hepatology, or nutrition.
-Applications from a broad range of inquiry are encouraged.
-Examples include but are not limited to: new model systems, discovery of drugs or other therapeutic agents, innovative clinical techniques or methodologies, biomedical engineering and computational biology, translational diagnostic or therapeutic advances, cell biology and molecular genetics.
+Competitive applications are expected to have the potential to impact the field of pediatric gastroenterology and the care of children with Carbohydrate Maldigestion/ Malabsorption Projects should test novel and significant hypotheses that, if confirmed, will have substantial clinical impact Applications from a broad range of inquiry are encouraged.
+Examples include but are not limited to: new model systems, clinical trials, quality improvement, discovery of drugs or other therapeutic agents, innovative clinical techniques or methodologies, biomedical engineering and computational biology, translational diagnostic or therapeutic advances, cell biology and molecular genetics.